StarRocks/starrocks/docs/table_design/Data_model.md

 - When you create a table, you can create BITMAP indexes or Bloom Filter indexes on the columns except for primary key columns.

-- Since version 2.4.0, the Primary Key model supports synchronous and asynchronous materialized views.
+- Since version 2.4.0, you can create asynchronous materialized views based on Primary Key tables.

 ### What to do next